 - Be mindful of SEO (Search Engine Optimization.
 Knowing how to use SEO can potentially bring more traffic to your website and allow potential clients to find you more easily.
 But it’s a big topic, so if you need more help with SEO, check out our blog post here!

-We hope this article was useful for helping you to take the next step with your website.
+We hope this article was useful in helping you to take the next step with your website.
 Although we couldn’t include everything that Judit shared with us in one article, you can find her full talk in our replay library inside of the LIT Community, which is one of the many perks of becoming a member.

 We invite experts like Judit into our community to talk about all things marketing, social media and websites.
 If you want to learn more about these topics and connect with other therapists, sign up for our newsletter to be the first to know when we open our doors for new members.